eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# This file contains info on how to setup your web development enviroment.
+# This guide contains info on how to setup your web development enviroment.

-## In this file I cover:
+## In this guide I cover:

 -How to install Homebrew